yunyounglee99/puripuri/README.md

 ## Overview

-PURi is an AI-powered adaptive math learning platform that revolutionizes how students learn mathematics through personalized, interactive, and effective learning experiences.
+PURIPURI is an AI-powered adaptive math learning platform that revolutionizes how students learn mathematics through personalized, interactive, and effective learning experiences.
 By combining AI technology with effective pedagogical approaches, PURi bridges the gap between passive and active learning methodologies to create a comprehensive learning solution.

-> "The essence of mathematics is not to make simple things complicated, but to make complicated things simple." - PURi's approach to math education
+> "The essence of mathematics is not to make simple things complicated, but to make complicated things simple." - PURIPURI's approach to math education

 ## Features